sepnyc/pd-javascript/session-1/slides.md

 ***

-# Pre-Session Questions

-- What is a programming language?
-- What is JavaScript and where is it used?
-- How have you used programming in the past?
-- Who has ever learned a new (human) language?

-***

 # JavaScript in the wild

 There are many programming languages in the world.
 JavaScript is only one of them.